AdobeDocs/journey-optimizer.nl-NL/help/using/push-configuration.md

 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).
 -->

 Voor deze reis aan het werk, moet u een schema tot stand brengen XDM.
-Raadpleeg [XDM-documentatie](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=en#schemas-and-data-ingestion) voor meer informatie.
+Voor meer informatie, verwijs naar [XDM documentatie](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html?lang=en#schemas-and-data-ingestion){target= &quot;_blank&quot;}.

 1. Blader in het linkermenu naar **[!UICONTROL Schemas]**.